 Now that you’ve read the history behind flannel and plaid flannel shirts, here are a few reasons to keep them in your wardrobe rotation this season:

-- They're warm.
-Seems simple, but this trait is one of the best things that flannel shirts have going for them.
-We’ve seen how difficult it is to dress well for unpredictable weather, and the flannel shirt could be your fall fashion lifesaver.
-A rugged alternative to a classic cardigan, throw it on over your everyday outfit to stay toasty and stylish.
+It seems simple, but this trait is one of the best things that flannel shirts have going for them.
+We’ve seen how difficult it is to dress well for cold and/or freezing weather, and the flannel shirt could be your chilly season fashion lifesaver.
+A rugged alternative to a classic cardigan, layer it on over your everyday outfits to stay toasty and stylish.